senacor/Tutorials-Microservices/README.md

 * Chrome
 * Postman (Chrome extension)
 * docker

-For alternative stages you additionally need
-* docker-compose (for alternative stage 06.A)
+* docker-compose

-Note: The VM setup for the Microservices & Cloud workshop is described in the [BankingInTheCloud-WorkshopSetup repo](https://github.com/senacor/BankingInTheCloud-WorkshopSetup), a list of tools that we use in the workshop can be found [here](https://github.com/senacor/BankingInTheCloud-WorkshopSetup/tree/master/alternative-setup).
+Note: You can use a VM with all tools setup to get started.
+The VM setup is described in a separate [repo](https://github.com/senacor/BankingInTheCloud-WorkshopSetup), a list of tools that we use in the workshop can be found [here](https://github.com/senacor/BankingInTheCloud-WorkshopSetup/tree/master/alternative-setup).

 ## Tutorial stages

-The tutorials are done in steps that are based on each other.
 Participants are supposed to solve each tutorial stage by themselves.
 A reference solution can be found in branches.
+Furthermore we provide detailed hints for each stage in the hints folder (master branch).

 ### Stage 01 - Your first service